 In the coming weeks, we’ll publish our analysis on Scripting and PowerShell, which are the top two techniques we’ve observed.

-Following the series, please attend our question-and-answer panel discussion featuring the report’s authors—Keith McCammon, Casey Smith, Michael Haag, and Kyle Rainey—on April 23.
+To take a deeper dive, please watch our question-and-answer panel discussion featuring the report’s authors—Keith McCammon, Casey Smith, Michael Haag, and Kyle Rainey.

 Why is T1117 prevalent?